jenningsloy318/Docker-Cluster/Kubernetes/Operations/README.md

    - blue/green upgrading, when new version arrives, deploy a comletely same environment, when new environment is up, switch the loadbalancer to point to new environment.
    - rolling update, I have figured out this. few things need to consider.

-      - configure the stratedy,make it the strategy type to RollingUpdate, and configure the parameter of RollingUpdate. maxSurge means the additional pod above the default  repica, and maxUnavailable: means the max unavailabe pods; minReadySeconds: how long a new created pod will be considered availabe,this para can be used with readinessProbe.
+      - configure the stratedy of deployment spec,make it the strategy type to RollingUpdate, and configure the parameter of RollingUpdate. maxSurge means the additional pod above the default  repica, and maxUnavailable: means the max unavailabe pods; minReadySeconds: how long a new created pod will be considered availabe,this para can be used with readinessProbe.

         ```yaml